zhaoxunyong/blog/source/_posts/2019-08-28-A-Guide-to-English-Grammar.md

 年月：in 日子：on 时间：at
 ```
 He came on Friday, on which it was raining hard.
-=He came on Friday, where it was raining hard.
+=He came on Friday, when it was raining hard.

 That's the year when he graduated.
 The sun rose at 5:30, when most people were still in their dreams.